loader image

 Monitoring Your Cholesterol Levels

 High cholesterol levels may cause plaque accumulation in the arteries, hence elevating the risk of heart attacks and strokes.
-Did you know worldwide, 38% of adults suffer from high cholesterol?
+According to global health studies, nearly 38% of adults have elevated cholesterol levels, significantly increasing their risk of heart attacks and strokes.

 How to Carry It Out